||6 months ago|

 ttrss-video-mpv.sh to your own values.

 And with that, feel free to run the bash script:

-You will be prompted for your TTRSS account password (either via Password Store or as a bash prompt) and then you should see mpv text output in the terminal immediately followed by the first video opening in mpv.
+You will be prompted for your TTRSS account password (either via the password manager pass or as a bash prompt) and then you should see mpv text output in the terminal immediately followed by the first video opening in mpv.